3 The global carbon budget

 The 1st-order decay model

-The concept of pools and fluxes is central for describing and modelling the carbon cycle and other biogeochemical cycles in the environment.
+The concept of pools and fluxes is central to describing and modelling the carbon cycle and other biogeochemical cycles in the environment.
 The dynamics of a pool \(C(t)\) is given by the balance of the flux of C into that pool \(I(t)\) and the flux \(O(t)\) leaving the pool - over time \(t\).
 In general terms, we can write the temporal change of the pool size as

 \[ \frac{\mathrm{d}C(t)}{\mathrm{d}t} = I(t) - O(t) \;. \tag{3.1}\]

 To simplify the expressions, we will omit \((t)\) below.
-But remember, that the fluxes and pools vary with time.
+But remember that the fluxes and pools vary with time.
 The assumption that the out-flux \(O\) scales linearly with the size of the pool \(C\) is a good simplifying description (i.e., a model) for many processes in the environment.
 For example, the amount of CO2 produced by the decomposition (decay) of organic matter in the soil scales roughly linearly with the amount of organic matter that is being respired.
 This leads to the 1st-order decay model of pool dynamics:

 \[ \frac{\mathrm{d}C}{\mathrm{d}t} = I - kC \;. \tag{3.2}\] Here, \(k\) is a decay constant and is in units of the inverse of time.
 In other words, it specifies the fraction of \(C\) decaying per unit time (e.g,. seconds, or years).
 The higher \(k\), the more rapidly the pool decays.
 For the case of \(I=0\), we get \(\mathrm{d}C/\mathrm{d}t = -kC\).
 This is a differential equation and can be understood as: What is the function that yields itself, multiplied by \(-k\), when taking its derivative with respect to time?
 The solution is: